netscaler/netscaler-k8s-ingress-controller/docs/network/nodeport.md

 # Expose services using NodePort

-The Ingress Citrix ADC (VPX, MPX, or CPX) outside the Kubernetes cluster receives all the Ingress traffic to the microservices deployed in the Kubernetes cluster.
+The Ingress Citrix ADC (VPX or MPX) outside the Kubernetes cluster receives all the Ingress traffic to the microservices deployed in the Kubernetes cluster.
 You need to establish network connectivity between the Ingress Citrix ADC instance and the pods for the ingress traffic to reach the microservices.

 As the pods run on overlay network, the pod IP addresses are private IP addresses and the Ingress Citrix ADC instance cannot reach the microservices running within the pods.
 To make the service accessible from outside of the cluster, you can create the service of type [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).
+The Citrix ADC instance load balances the Ingress traffic to the nodes that contain the pods.

-In your service definition file, specify `spec.type:NodePort` and optionally specify a port in the range 30000–32767 as shown in the following sample:
+To create the service of type [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport), in your service definition file, specify `spec.type:NodePort` and optionally specify a port in the range 30000–32767 as shown in the following sample:

 ```yaml
 apiVersion: apps/v1beta2